anyoptimization/pymoo/docs/source/misc/index.md

 +++

-Topics which did not directly fit into on of our main categories:
+Topics which did not directly fit into one of our main categories:

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext